evhub/coconut/DOCS.md

 If an extension other than `.py` is desired for the compiled files, such as `.pyde` for [Python Processing](http://py.processing.org/), then that extension can be put before `.coc` in the source file name, and it will be used instead of `.py` for the compiled files.
 For example, `name.coc` will compile to `name.py`, whereas `name.pyde.coc` will compile to `name.pyde`.

+### `--strict` Mode

+If the `--strict` or `-s` flag is enabled, Coconut will throw errors on various style problems.
+These are:
+- Mixing of tabs and spaces
+- Use of the Python-style `lambda` statement
+- Use of backslash continuations
+- Trailing whitespace

 ### IPython

 If you prefer [IPython](http://ipython.org/) to the normal Python shell, coconut can also be used as an IPython extension.
 The code `%load_ext coconut` will provide access to the `%coconut` and `%%coconut` magics.
 The `%coconut` magic will run a line of Coconut with default parameters, whereas the `%%coconut` magic will take command-line arguments on the first line, and run any coconut code provided in the rest of the cell with those parameters.